 Mean (X)

 3. results and discussion

+Add some text

-Compound Growth Rate of Arrival and Price of Byadgi chilli in Bangalore
+3.1.1 Compound Growth Rate of Arrival and Price of Byadgi chilli in Bangalore

 The results revealed in Table 1 shows that the arrival and price trends of Byadgi Chilli in the Bangalore market exhibit notable fluctuations over the years, reflecting the dynamic nature of supply and demand.
 The Compound Annual Growth Rate (CAGR) of arrivals is 5.59 per cent, which was statistically significant at 1 per cent significance level, indicating a gradual increase in supply despite intermittent declines.
 The arrivals have varied considerably, peaking at 59,952 quintals in 2010 before experiencing a steady decline, reaching just 4,351 quintals in 2024.
 The Instability Index of 43.63 per cent highlights moderate volatility in arrivals, influenced by climate conditions, production shifts, and market demand variations.
 The decreasing trend in arrivals over the past decade suggests possible shifts in trade routes, market preferences, or reduced cultivation in response to price fluctuations.